ControlThings/MistApi/README.md

 ## static library build process

 * Select target "UniversalBuild", and perform "Build".
 The final output, static lib file (.a) and include files, will appear into MistApi/universal_lib
-* Note that the library is build "universally", so you can
+* Note that the library is build "universally", so you can run both on simulator and iphone platforms.

 ## How to use in your app